What is psikat?

 MIX 0–100% 30% Dry/wet balance

-LO 20–8000 Hz 20 Hz High-pass filter on the feedback path
+LO 20–8000 Hz 20 Hz High-pass on feedback path

-HI 200–20000 Hz 12 kHz Low-pass filter on the feedback path
+HI 200–20000 Hz 12 kHz Low-pass on feedback path

-TIME Subdivision list 1/8 Tempo-synced subdivision or FREE for manual time
+TIME Subdivision list 1/8 Tempo-synced subdivision or FREE

-MS 1–1000 ms 250 ms Manual delay time (only visible when TIME = FREE)
+MS 1–1000 ms 250 ms Manual delay time, visible when FREE

-PING-PONG On/Off Off Alternates repeats between L and R channels
+PING-PONG On/Off Off Alternates repeats between L and R

 Keyboard Shortcuts